-- External Financial Dependence and Firms' Crisis Performance across Europe (together with Katja Neugebauer), SRC Discussion Paper No. 65, February 2017.
+- External Financial Dependence and Firms' Crisis Performance across Europe (with Katja Neugebauer), SRC Discussion Paper No. 65, February 2017.
 Web Appendix.

 - Exploiting the Potential for Services Offshoring: Evidence from German Firms, IAW Discussion Paper No. 108, Oktober 2014.

-- Firm Exports, Foreign Ownership, and the Global Financial Crisis (together with Marcel Smolka)
+- Firm Exports, Foreign Ownership, and the Global Financial Crisis (with Marcel Smolka)

 - European Economic Integration (E321, summer 2014, 2015, 2016, and 2017):